jprodrigues70/laravel-ghass/README.md

 #### GET

 Get the contents of a file in a repository.
 The content in the response will always be Base64 encoded.
+This method supports files up to 100 megabytes in size.

 ```
 $ghass->get($sha);